 Directing credits include Little Women: The Broadway Musical (Quintessence Theatre, Philadelphia), Ibsen's Rosmersholm, Stephen Karam's adaptation of The Cherry Orchard, The Orange Garden by Joanna Garner, Les Misérables, and Sylvia by A.R.
 Gurney.

 As an associate and assistant director, Hassan has worked on the world premiere of Jen Silverman's Witch at Writers Theatre Chicago, the world premiere of Mary Shelley's Frankenstein at Lookingglass Theatre, and served as Associate Director on The Devil Wears Prada during its pre-West End development with Tony Award-winning director Anna D. Shapiro.
-He was also assistant director and dramaturg on New Jibla, a new musical at the Sheikh Jaber Al Ahmad Cultural Center in Kuwait City.
+He was also associate director and dramaturg on New Jibla, a new musical at the Sheikh Jaber Al Ahmad Cultural Center in Kuwait City.

 Hassan is available for directing, teaching and leadership opportunities.